Most planning permits expire 2 years from the date of issue unless otherwise specified on the permit.

 - completion date (photos and other documents required to demonstrate when works commenced and extent of works)

-Reasons for why works were not commenced/ completed in time, as well as:
+Explain the reasons for why works were not commenced/ completed in time, as well as:

 - any previous extensions to the permit;